Applying for Admission Checklist

 The optional items below are NOT required for admissions consideration, but will be considered as part of your application for admission if submitted by the appropriate deadline.

-ACT or SAT test scores are not required for the Fall 2022 admissions application.
+ACT or SAT test scores are not required for the Fall 2023 admissions application, but students are encouraged to do so.
 Applicants will indicate on their online application if they would like their SAT or ACT scores to be considered as part of their application.
 If a student indicates they would like for their scores to be considered they must submit official test scores by the appropriate deadline.
 When provided, ACT and/or SAT scores will continue to serve as just one of the many factors considered in our review of a student’s application.
 There is an online resource for frequently asked questions regarding submitting standardized test scores.
 Students may also contact the Office of Admissions with additional questions.

 You may choose to submit an expanded résumé offering additional information about all of your achievements, activities, leadership positions, and student employment.